NICTA/cesium-groundpush-plugin/README.md

 First, setup the options you require for the ground-push.
 Currently these include:

-* `pushDepth` - The intial height of the push region in metres.
+* `pushDepth` - The initial height of the push region in metres.
 * `pushRectangle` - __Required__: A Cesium Rectangle of the region to be pushed.
 * `pushBaseTint` - A Cesium Cartesian3 representing the RGB colour tint of the base of the pushed region.
 * `pushSidesTint` - A Cesium Cartesian3 representing the RGB colour tint of the sides of the pushed region.